Prosperity

 - Youth not in employment, education or training (NEET) headline indicator

-- Access to early learning and child care
+- Early learning and child care

 - Postsecondary attainment